folio-org/folio-org.github.io/guides/automation.md

 -->

 The folio-snapshot and folio-snapshot-2 are constructed identically every 24 hours, with a 12-hour offset.
-There are two [flower release](/guides/regular-releases/) environments (the current and the previous) which are rebuilt weekly on a Sunday.
+There are also two [flower release](/guides/regular-releases/) environments (the current and the previous) which are rebuilt weekly on a Sunday.

 The environments are completely torn-down and rebuilt again.